GannettDigital/simulato/docs/_pages/configuration-file.md

   * Example: `rerunFailedTests: 2`

 ### planner.algorithm
-  * Planner algorithm to use
+  * The algorithm to use when the planner generates tests
   * Supported algorithms: `forwardStateSpaceSearchHeuristic`
   * Example: `algorithm: forwardStateSpaceSearchHeuristic`